BerkeleyLearnVerify/Scenic/src/scenic/simulators/isaac/README.md

 `scenic -S -b examples/isaacsim/robot/franka_example_experimental.scenic --count 1`

+`scenic -S -b examples/isaacsim/robot/ur5e_example_core.scenic --count 1`

+`scenic -S -b examples/isaacsim/robot/ur5e_example_experimental.scenic --count 1`

 ## **Known Issues**

 1. There can still be small differences between Scenic geometry and the corresponding Isaac Sim USD geometry/colliders, especially for converted or complex assets.
 The current backend compensates for USD bounding-box offsets when placing assets, but scenarios using `mutate` can still expose unexpected intersections.

 2. Sometimes, repairing a complex converted mesh will not result in a reasonable volume.

+3. The current Franka and UR5e manipulator primitives use hardcoded robot/gripper model values such as asset paths, end-effector frames, TCP offsets, default grasp orientations, gripper joints, gripper open/close targets, and contact parameters.
+These values should be updated in the backend when using a different robot asset or gripper variant.

 ## **Assets**